 We encourage families to communicate with campers during their week of camp via mail only.
 If necessary, only authorized adults are permitted to visit at camp.
 All visitors are required to check in and out at the lodge.

 What do I do if i lost something at camp?

 MCYC is not responsible for items left behind, lost, or stolen.
 Lost items not claimed after 7 days are donated to a charitable organization.
 Unfortunately, MCYC is unable to provide postage to mail lost items.
 Arrangements for mailing can be made at the cost of the family.

 How qualified are the counselors?

 Our counseling staff go through an extensive interview process which includes multiple references, a detailed application, and a criminal background check.
 Counselors arrive a week early to train and receive 100+ hours of training on safety measures as well as behavioral intervention tactics.
-We also have two Behavior Specialists on staff in order to accommodate as many emotional needs as we can.

 What is included in the registration fee?